 This issue — which I’ve run into personally before — came up when Elishia commented with a question on my 2010 story Choosing a bath tub big enough to soak in — I change my Kohler recommendation.

-Elishia asked another reader, Patti, about the American Evolution bath tub (shown above) she was considering.
+Elishia asked another reader, Patti, about the American Evolution bath tub (shown above – update: link now gone) she was considering.
 Elishia asked:

 Patti, how are you enjoying the Evolution bathtub?
 I’m just about to buy the same one.
 I’m debating between the 72 and 60″ at the moment.
 The 72″ says it takes 110 gallons to fill up!
 That seems like A LOT Of water and might make me way less likely to take a bath.
 So I’m heading towards the 60″ which fills at 87 gallons.
 That is still a lot of water, but I’m guessing it’s at least 10 gallons less since I don’t need to fill it all the way up.
 I was also thinking that the 72″ might be too long for me at 5 7″ and that I’d slip down into it without my feet touching the end.